TariqAHassan/alsek/docs/guided_tour.md

 ## Brokers

 A message broker is responsible for adding and managing tasks on the backend.
-In Alsek, the `Broker` class provides the following methods:
+In Alsek, the `Broker` class provides the following main methods:

   * `exists()`: whether a message exists on the backend
   * `sumbit()`: submit a message to a queue